Old Town House Park to Royal River Park

 Paddling Side Trips

-Chandler Brook – From Old Town House Park, paddlers can make their way upstream to Chandler Brook and the Chandler Brook Preserve.
+Chandler Brook – From Old Town House Park, paddlers can make their way upstream to Chandler Brook and Chandler Brook Preserve.
 You’ll be able to paddle about a mile upstream before downed trees will make the brook impassable.

 Approaching from upriver, paddlers pass beneath a train trestle.
 A short distance downstream of the trestle on river right is a boat launch and parking lot at the Yarmouth Historical Society.
 Paddlers should park on the opposite side of East Elm Street at Royal River Park, but may load and unload boats and gear at the launch.

 Canoes, paddles, and PFDs are available to rent at Royal River Park between May 1 and November 1 for $10-$15.
-Call 207-846-2406 for more information about rentals.

 Old Town House Park to Royal River Park